maurorilla/ComfyUI-MisterMR-Nodes/README.md

 - Font loading defaults to system Arial font, falls back to default font if unavailable
 - Colors can be specified in hex format (#RRGGBB) or using the ColorNode
 - Advanced color features include alpha transparency support
+- For logo overlays, transparency is preserved when using PNG images with alpha channels